mherzog4/notes/Books/Missing readme/notes.md

 you'll probably also attend your first planning session, usually a sprint planning meeting

-you mught also join retrospective or allhands meetings
+you might also join retrospective or allhands meetings

 ask for an overview of the roadmap and development planning process